rasbt/screenlamp/docs/sources/user_guide/pipeline-tutorial-1.md

 As your configuration file template, you can use the following YAML file the [`screenlamp/tools/pipelines/pipeline-example-1-config.yaml`](https://github.com/rasbt/screenlamp/blob/master/tools/pipelines/pipeline-example-1-config.yaml), create a local copy of it, and modify the file paths according to your system's configuration.

-## Running the Autmated Screening Pipeline
+## Running the Automated Screening Pipeline

 After you customized your configuration file, you start the screening pipeline as shown in the example command snippet below: